cristianvasquez/demo-01/readme.md

 # Json-ld from folder

-Exposes the RDF files in a folder and expose them as JSON-LD.
+Reads all the RDF files of a folder and exposes the triples as JSON-LD.

 Useful for quick-mocks